Compare 0% purchase credit cards

 How is a 0% purchase credit card different to a regular credit card?

-While a standard credit card typically has an interest rate between 12% and 22% p.a. for purchases, credit cards offering interest-free purchases provide zero interest on all eligible purchases made during the promotional period.
-If used correctly, a 0% card can save you £100’s in interest and be one of the cheapest ways to borrow money.
+While a standard credit card typically has an interest rate of between 12% and 25% for purchases, credit cards offering interest-free purchases charge zero interest on all eligible purchases made during the promotional period.
+If used correctly, a 0% card can save you £100s in interest and be one of the cheapest ways to borrow money.

 How to compare 0% purchase credit cards

-Each month, our team of experts analyse all the cards currently available and rate the most outstanding card for different categories based on a detailed methodology.
-If you’re looking for the top 0% purchase credit card, you can use this guide.
-It’s good to keep in mind that if you do apply for these top cards, your approval will be dependant on factors like your borrowing history and current income.
+Each month, our team of experts analyse all the credit cards currently available and rate the most outstanding card for different categories based on a detailed methodology.
+If you’re looking for the top 0% purchase credit card right now, you can find it in our best credit cards guide.
+It’s good to keep in mind that if you do apply for a top card, your approval will be dependant on factors like your borrowing history and current income.

-Otherwise, you can find a 0% purchase credit card deal that works for you by comparing the following features:
+You can also find a 0% purchase credit card deal that works for you by comparing the following features:

 2. Annual fee.
-Some 0% purchase credit cards charge an annual fee.
-To determine whether or not the card is worth the cost, consider how much you’ll save with the 0% interest offer and any other perks to see whether the benefits outweigh the cost.
+Some 0% purchase credit cards (usually ones that offer extra rewards) charge an annual fee.
+To determine whether this is worth paying, consider how much you’ll save with the 0% interest offer and any other perks to see whether the benefits outweigh the cost.

 4. Extra benefits.
 Does the card come with complimentary travel insurance?
 Do you want to earn rewards points on your purchases?
-Will your purchases be covered by purchase protection and an extended warranty?
-If you will be using the card for more than just the 0% offer, comparing these features can help set the cards apart.
+If you’ll be using the card for more than just the 0% offer, comparing these features can help set the cards apart.

 Image of hands holding bank cards along a stat: There were 58 million credit cards owned by people in the UK in February 2023